• Skip to primary navigation

 40 Best Crochet Stitches for Blankets and Afghans

-Whether you’re looking for a cool stitch to try or you want to design a crochet blanket with various stitches, you’ve come to the right place.
-I hope this collection of different blanket crochet stitches inspires your next project!
+Whether you’re looking for a cool stitch to try or you want to design a blanket with various stitches, you’ve come to the right place!

 Easy Blanket Stitches

-These afghan stitches are perfect for beginner crocheters working on a first blanket.
-They're easy to grasp but produce a satisfying texture and look.
+These stitches are perfect for beginners learning how to crochet their first blanket.
+They’re easy to grasp but produce a satisfying texture and look.
 You can also use them in smaller projects, like baby blankets or granny squares, before you start a bigger project.

 makeanddocrew.com